Two file folders circle the Zend logo. One is labeled with PHP.

 Security

 Simply put, applications running on unsupported PHP versions are more exposed to critical vulnerabilities.
-PHP applications that have completed PHP migration to supported versions, or to third-party supported end of life versions, get the benefit of frequent security patches and hotfixes that keep the application less susceptible to security failures.
+PHP applications that have completed PHP migrations to supported versions, or to third-party supported end of life versions, get the benefit of frequent security patches and hotfixes that keep the application less susceptible to security failures.

 For companies with mission-critical applications, or applications that store any type of sensitive data, PHP migrations (or finding alternative means of PHP LTS) are critical for secure, successful operations.